Welsh Slate Quarrymens' Cottages at Coulsontown

 These unique stone cottages are identical to those found in the slate quarrying regions of North Wales.
 They are owned and maintained by the Old Line Museum of Delta, Pa.
 Purchased in 2006, they are being restored by volunteers and various contractors to their original appearance when they were built, 1850-1860.
 They are built from a beautiful stone quarried from the ridge to your right known as "Cardiff Conglomerate" (derived from the neighboring community of Cardiff, Md.) by Welsh immigrants from North Wales, who came to this area to quarry the world famous Peach Bottom slate.

 Most slate produced was used for roofing purposes.
 These cottages still have their original slate roofs.
-Peach Bottom slate is considered to be the "best roofing slate in the world.", and was awarded a medal for its durability at the London Crystal Palace Exhibition in 1851.
+Peach Bottom slate is considered to be the "best roofing slate in the world.", and was awarded a medal for its durability at the London Crystal Palace Exhibition of 1851.

 Houses built mainly of wood are a predominant American construction method.
 The Welshmen being from Great Britain where wood construction is a rarity, knew only how to build a house out of stone.
 It also helped that rock quarrying was their livelihood.